Briut (Health) is Our #1 Priority

 - A separate triage area will be created to isolate those with cold/virus symptoms.

-- All Health Center staff will have the necessary PPE.
+- All Health Center staff will be vaccinated and have the necessary PPE.

 - If a camper needs to seek medical care outside of Camp, protocols will be in place to safely transport the camper.

 - We will maintain a separate isolation area for those who test positive for COVID-19 during the summer, until they have been picked-up by a parent/guardian.

 3 Travel Options (full travel details available here):

 - Buses from the Atlanta Marriott Gateway Airport hotel (all campers, regardless of vaccination status, will be given a COVID rapid test before boarding buses, or may provide proof of a negative rapid test from that morning).

 - Fly with parent or group chaperone (campers rapid-tested at bus check-in at the Marriott Gateway Airport.
 Campers also have the option to get a rapid test that morning, and bring results to bus check-in).

 - Parent/guardian can bring children to the Camp baseball field drop-off (campers screened upon arrival).